Parental leave in the United States: Access equality

 Under the current FMLA system, approximately 40% of United States workers are ineligible for benefits due to the brevity of their tenure or the smallness of their firm.
 These excluded populations are often low-waged and minority women thus furthering their already present disadvantage.
 In 2016, 38% of white working mothers qualified for and could afford to take unpaid leave under FMLA compared with 30% of African American women and 25% of Hispanic women.
 Moreover, the unpaid aspect of the current policy limits access to those who are economically well off.
 The United States Department of Labor reported that over a 22-month period in 1999 and 2000, 3.5 million people needed leave but were unable to take it due to affordability concerns.
 In the private sector, it was found that 12% of workers received paid paternity leave with 23% of workers in the highest-wage quartile receiving paid maternity leave versus 5% of workers in the lowest-wage quartile.
 The lack of monetary compensation may hinder the ability of women who are not as financially secure as others to balance employment with their family life.
 Upper-class women are more likely to take unpaid leave than lower-class women.
 In addition, more white women take unpaid maternity leave than black or Hispanic women.
 This imbalance contributes to the discrepancies in infant mortality between groups.

+Moreover, access to paid parental leave is selective based on where the parent is employed and how long they have been employed before the child is born.
+This is an evident disparity for those employed in lower quality positions because of poor health and minimal opportunities.
+Paid family leave may be considered a luxury as evidenced by only 23% of civilian workers in the United States with access to it, and even lower rates of paid leave for fathers.
+This is important to consider when analyzing research on the effects of paid parental leave because not all families in the United States are eligible for payment, thus, the results are skewed to characterize high income families with better access.
+For example, Studies show that the current laws disproportionately impact minorities and low-income women, who are less likely to take unpaid leave.